Skip to main content

 Common Questions Answered

-What new hardware features does the Ugreen AI NAS Pro include compared to the base model?
+What unique connectivity features does the Ugreen AI NAS Pro offer?

-What is the purpose of the small touchscreen on the Ugreen AI NAS Pro?
+How does the touchscreen on the Ugreen AI NAS Pro improve user experience?